KOTORCommunityPatches/K1_Community_Patch/README.md

 * Trask used Force teleportation to zip across the room when joining the party on the Endar Spire (Reported by ebmar) [ISSUE #86](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/86)
 * Turrets in the Rakatan Temple used the Bith soundset (for some reason) [ISSUE #171](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/171)
 * Two female Jedi in the Dantooine enclave stop walking after being talked to (Reported by ebmar) [ISSUE #31](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/31)
+* Two pilots standing right next to each other in the Korriban Dreshdae cantina wear the same clothes [ISSUE #160](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/160)
 * Two Twi'lek Czerka Liaison Officers on Kashyyyk didn't respond well to interruption (Reported by Salk) [ISSUE #23](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/23)
 * Tyvark's conversation on Manaan had some incorrectly configured checks on available lines (Reported by Salk) [ISSUE #194](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/194)
 * Uthar's conversation in the Korriban Sith Academy had some issues with party wrangling, departures, and inappropriate saluting [ISSUE #162](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/162)